 In late 20th-century Portland, before the renaissance of food carts and pop-up cuisine, Saturday Market food stalls and mall food courts were about as exotic as food got.
 Especially if you were young and on a tight budget.
 Throughout the nineties and early noughties, my mom-friends and I would regularly pack our toddlers and preschoolers over to the local mall to grab lunch.

 Back then our family favorite was the Spinach Chicken Curry at Bombay Express.
 Not only was their spinach chicken always delicious, but it was one of the few meals that everyone could agree on!
 (Portions were huge, too, so a couple of kids could share.)
-I've been wanting to try to figure out how to make this recipe forever.
+I've been wanting to figure out how to make this recipe forever.

 Why this Recipe Works